 I found what I was looking for.
 Author Caroline Busher’s website.
 I clicked into the ‘Contact Caroline’ page.

-Aoife looked at the photo on the website.
+Aoife looked at the photo of Caroline on the website.
 ‘Ah she looks really nice.

 I typed while Aoife read over my shoulder.